Warriors vs Cavaliers Prediction — AI Finds CAN'T MISS NBA Lines & Props (Dec 6)

 Golden State vs Cleveland Prop Picks (AI)

-Remi is pouring through loads of data on each line.
+AI algorithm Remi is pouring through tons of data on each player.
 In fact, anytime the Warriors and Cavaliers play there’s always several intriguing angles to key in on.
-Not to mention games played at Rocket Arena in Dec can often follow normal, predictable patterns.
+Not to mention games played at Rocket Arena in Dec can often follow normal, predictable betting trends.

 Golden State vs Cleveland Prediction (AI)

-Remi, our AI sports wizard, has been pouring over tons of data from every angle between the Warriors and Cavaliers and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every angle between the Warriors and Cavaliers and using recursive machine learning and impressive AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most keyed in on the unproportionally assigned emphasis human bettors often put on Cleveland’s strength factors between a Warriors team going up against a possibly unhealthy Cavaliers team.
-We’ve found the true game analytics might reflect a strong lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most keyed in on the unproportionally assigned weight knucklehead sportsbettors tend to put on Cleveland’s strength factors between a Warriors team going up against a possibly strong Cavaliers team.
+In reality, the true game analytics might reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.